maxroehrl/CPU-Monitor-Sketch/README.md

 CPU-Monitor-Sketch
 ==================

-The CodeBlocks project for the [CPU-Monitor C# programm](https://github.com/maxroehrl/CPU-Monitor)
+The CodeBlocks project required for the [CPU-Monitor .NET programm](https://github.com/maxroehrl/CPU-Monitor)